 - Emotion and emotion regulation

 Dr. Zimmer-Gembeck has been awarded multiple research publication awards for high impact, the Health PVC Award for Research Excellence, as well as the 2013 GU Health Group Award for Research Excellence in Postgraduate Supervision.
 She is currently supervising 1 postdoctoral fellow and 16 PhD students.
-In addition, she has supervised the research projects of 56 postgraduate students (40 PhD, 9 DPsych, and 9 Master’s in Clinical Psychology) and 33 honours students to completion.
+In addition, she has supervised the research projects of 43 postgraduate students (25 PhD, 9 DPsych, and 9 Master’s in Clinical Psychology) and 33 honours students to completion.
 She leads a team of more than 10 staff who work as research assistants and psychologists within The Family Interaction Research Program (FIP) and on other research projects.

 - American Psychological Association (APA)